I5HR4K/FinalProjectCS546-CS446/README.md

 📈 What We Did Better Than the Paper

-This is where the project truly stands out.

 Balanced Metrics Over Inflated Accuracy

 The original paper achieved high accuracy on NSL-KDD but suffered in precision/recall.